fbpx

 6. Super Bowl 17

 John Riggins‘ first down and more.
 Joe Gibbs beat Bill Belichick to the playbook punch.
-Gibbs went for it on fourth-and-one with just over 10 minutes left in the game, the Miami Dolphins leading his Washington Redskins 17-13.
+Gibbs went for it on fourth-and-one with just over 10 minutes left in the game, with the Miami Dolphins leading his Washington Redskins 17-13.
 Miami founded its lead on two huge plays — a 76-yard David Woodley to Jimmy Cefalo touchdown and a 98-yard Fulton Walker kickoff return.

 5. Super Bowl 18